filip194/fitbitconnect/README.md

 ### Starting application

-To start the application you will need to got into application.properties in application module and provide _fitbit.client.id_ and _fitbit.client.secret_, which you will obtain while registering you app on Fitbit Dev.
+To start the application you will need to go into application.properties in application module and provide _fitbit.client.id_ and _fitbit.client.secret_, which you will obtain while registering new app on Fitbit Dev.

 ### Documentation

 Documentation is automatically generated from integration tests, mostly by implementing code snippets created while running integration tests.
 This is achieved by using REST Assured and Asciidoctor.
-API documentation available at: http://localhost:9090/docs/doc_index.html.
+API documentation available at e.g.: http://localhost:9090/docs/doc_index.html.

 For now, docs are manually pasted into static resources.